TikhonJelvis/cs164-mode/README.md

 # cs164-mode

+The mode has been updated for pa2!
+To upgrade, just replace your old `cs164-mode.el` file with a current copy, then go to your `.emacs` file and enter `M-x eval-buffer` (this reloads your `.emacs` file).

 This is a simple mode for the cs164 language we're implementing in class.

 It provides syntax highlighting, basic indentation and a command for running the file.